JohnFernandezR/Book-Share/README.md

 ### 9.1.
 Initial Approach (Low-Fidelity Issues)

 Initially, the wireframes contained incongruities, such as a **"Price" field** and a **generic "Search" bar** on the home screen.
-These were deficient because they contradicted the core non-monetary, reciprocal exchange model (Entregable 3).
-Furthermore, key functionality, such as the **ISBN Scan flow** and **Partner Rating visibility**, was missing (Entregables 6, 8, 10).
+These were deficient because they contradicted the core non-monetary, reciprocal exchange model.
+Furthermore, key functionality, such as the **ISBN Scan flow** and **Partner Rating visibility**, was missing.

 ### 9.2.
 Improved Mockups (Final High-Fidelity Design)